facelessuser/HexViewer/docs/usage.md

 ### Hex Viewer: Set Bytes Per Line
 Allows selection from the quick panel the number of bytes to be shown on a line (allowed options are defined in [valid_bytes_per_line](#valid_bytes_per_line)).

-### Hex Viewer: Find By Address
+### Hex Viewer: Go to Offset
-Finds the byte at the specified address.
+Moves the cursor to the given offset (address).
 Input is received through the input panel.

 ### Hex Viewer: Show Hex Edit Panel
 Invoking this command will take the currently selected bytes on a line and display them in an input panel.
 They can then be modified and submitted to replace the original bytes.
 Strings can also be used by using the `s:` prefix followed by the equivalent ASCII characters that are to replace the selected bytes.